LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 [1] 1
 ```

-Matrices (9/) (advanced indexing)
+matrices (9/) (advanced indexing)
 ========================================================

-As with vectors, Matrices can be subset by logical vectors
+As with vectors, matrices can be subset by logical vectors

 ```r
 narrowMatrix